karthik324/Artofia/README.md

 My Second Project, which is a bid app where you can sell your arts.
 Backend - Node API

+Couldn't complete had to quit on the way.

 ## Getting Started

 This project is a starting point for a Flutter application.